Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 * [Recognize Entities Asyncronously](#recognize-entities-asynchronously)

 ### Detect Language
-Run a Text Analytics predictive model to determine the language that the passed-in input text or batch of input text documents are written in.
+Run a Text Analytics predictive model to determine the language that the passed-in document or batch of documents are written in.

 ```C# Snippet:DetectLanguage
 string input = "Este documento está en español.";